Posted in Wrongful Death on October 12, 2022

 In Nevada, if someone dies because of the negligent, careless, reckless or intentional acts of another party, the decedent’s surviving loved ones may have the right to file a wrongful death claim.
 The purpose of a wrongful death claim is to grant surviving family members and beneficiaries financial compensation to make up for the losses they suffered in connection to the death.

-Compensable losses listed in a wrongful death lawsuit in Nevada may include lost wages and inheritance from the decedent, the price of funeral and burial costs, lost companionship and care, loss of the decedent’s support, and the family’s mental anguish or grief.
+Compensable losses listed in a Las Vegas wrongful death lawsuit may include lost wages and inheritance from the decedent, the price of funeral and burial costs, lost companionship and care, loss of the decedent’s support, and the family’s mental anguish or grief.
 The compensation awarded in a wrongful death claim is focused on the survivors.

 A survival action is a separate type of lawsuit that could also be filed after the preventable death of a loved one in Nevada.
 A survival action is a claim brought in pursuit of compensation for the decedent’s losses.
 It focuses on the injuries and losses sustained by the deceased person prior to his or her death.
 This may include the victim’s medical bills, pain and suffering, scarring and disfigurement, and emotional distress.